-8. What happens to motions at the LGNSW Annual Conference
+9. What happens to motions at the LGNSW Annual Conference

 Standing orders are outlined at the front of the Business Paper and adopted at the commencement of each Conference.
 They outline the manner in which the Conference deals with motions.
-The standing orders adopted at the Special Conference can be found on our website.
+The standing orders adopted at past conferences can be found on our website.